Catiiqi/recipe_Nest/README.md

-Here's the updated README with different icons:

----

 # 🍲 Recipe Nest - Your Ultimate Recipe Companion 🥗
 Simplifying recipe discovery, organization, and sharing with a user-friendly, cross-platform experience.